• Skip to primary navigation

 • Divide the dough into two pieces and then place half of the dough between two pieces of parchment paper until it is about ¼ inch thick.
 Repeat with the other half.

-• Once the dough has been chilled, remove it from the freezer and cut into desired shapes.
+• Once the dough has been chilled, remove it from the freezer and cut into desired shapes using a cookie cutter.

 • Place the cut cookies back onto a cookie sheet lined with parchment paper and place them back into the freezer to harden again about 20-30 minutes.

-• Once cooled, decorate as desired and enjoy!
+• Once completely cooled, decorate as desired and enjoy!

 Notes